A Joyful Yes. A Life Together.

 Rooted in Faith.
 Immersed in Grace.

-Baptists practice believer's baptism — when a person makes a personal profession of faith.
-It is a joyful, public moment of covenant commitment to Jesus and to the local church.
+Baptists practice believer’s baptism — when a person makes a personal profession of faith.
+It is a joyful, public act of obedience and witness, not a requirement for salvation but a visible sign of inward grace.

 Devotional Guide